MRASL/documentation/Laboratory.md

 This page is under construction.
 If you have any questions/ideas, please let us know and use [Gitbook](/Logistics/Gitbook.md) to update it.
 Thank you for your contribution.

 ## General
-* Make sure the door is locked from outside.
+* Make sure the door is locked from the outside.
 * [Safety Instructions](/UAV/Safety.md).
 * Visit our [FAQ](/faq.md) page first if there are any problems.
-* At the end of the day: close Vicon, turn off the Asus router and switches, no batteries charging, ...
+* At the end of the day: close the Vicon system, turn off the Asus router (mrasl) and switches.
+Make sure no batteries are charging and that the Vicon computer desk is free and clean.

 ## Equipments
 * The right equipment, the right place.